What is casein and where are they?

 When and how do I use Casein?

-To achieve the effect, it is beneficial to consume at least 20 grams of protein per occasion (applies to most proteins) so make sure that it is in your main protein source in your diet during the day, as well as in meals and in your snacks.
+To achieve the effect, it is beneficial to consume at least 20 grams of protein per occasion (applies to most proteins) so make sure that it is present in your main protein source in your diet during the day, as well as in meals and in your snacks.
 If you want to increase your protein intake for a period, you can advantageously eat a dietary supplement such as casein powder instead of, for example, whey because casein has a slow absorption capacity and thus lasts longer than whey which is consumed faster by the body and where the effect is over in a few hours.
 If you exercise hard, you can also take casein to counteract muscle breakdown at night or if you know that they will be delayed between occasions where you can eat some form of meal.
 It can help with hunger and gives you a feeling of satiety that makes you feel full and satisfied longer.
 Which can help if you are on a temporary diet, have problems with cravings for sweets or want to maintain your current weight.

 Something good without sugar?